netzpirat/guard-rspectacle/README.md

 The ability to run specs immediately comes at a cost:

-1. in your `Guardfile`, you have to specify which files should be reloaded (apart from specs to be executed).
+1. In your `Guardfile`, you have to specify which files should be reloaded (apart from specs to be executed).
 But don't worry, the default template takes care of it.
-2. When a file is changed, it is reloaded using Ruby `load` method which only re-interprets the file.
+2. When a file is changed, it is reloaded the Ruby code with [Kernel#load](http://ruby-doc.org/core-1.9.3/Kernel.html#method-i-load), which only re-interprets the file.

-This, for example, means that a method already defined on a class (including `initialize`) will not be removed simply by deleting that method from source code:
+This, for example, means that a method already defined on a class (including `initialize`) will not be removed simply by deleting that method from the source code:

 ```ruby
 class Dinner